Annen/CRS-R/README.md

 ### Known Issues
 The CRS-R folder from your gitclone contains a "-" which may cause problems when importing the module.
+Current workaround is to locally rename the folder to CRS_R after cloning the repository.
+Note that this will preclude you from pulling updates from the repository or contributing.